We ask you, humbly, to help us.

 Hell: In previous generations, pastors would often terrify

 congregations with "Fire and brimstone" sermons describing the

-unbearable heat, thirst, flogging, and darkness of Hell.
+unbearable heat, pain, thirst, flogging, darkness, etc. of Hell.
 Jonathan Edwards' "Sinners

 in the hands of an angry God" is perhaps the most famous.
 Such sermons have now